 Needless to say, I’m feeling fresh and full of energy to deliver you the best possible tutorial.

-Reverse osmosis filtration systems do an incredible job of filtering water, almost too good.
+Let me start off by saying that reverse osmosis filtration does an incredible job of purifying water, almost too good.

 What is the pH of RO water?

 RO systems do an amazing job of filtering everything from water because of the RO membrane’s microscopic pore size.